 Why do I need a doula?
 Won't my birth partner be enough?

 A doula's role is very different from that of your birth partner, doulas do not replace or push aside the partner.
 Birth partners come in many varieties.
 Husband, boyfriend, wife, girlfriend, mum, auntie, sister or friend and sometimes no birth partner at all.
 They may have little or no knowledge about birth, medical procedures, or what goes on in a hospital.
 Doulas work alongside your partner providing support for them too, reassuring them along the way.
-This is where I come in...I am used to working in a hospital environment, I talk their lingo and can converse with the staff on their level.
-Importantly, I can translate the medical jargon into a language that you understand and by providing you with information I can empower you (and your partner) and enable you to make the right choices for your birth.
+This is where I come in...I am used to working in a hospital environment.
+I talk their lingo and can translate the medical jargon into a language that you understand and by providing you with information I can empower you (and your partner) and enable you to make the right choices for your birth.

 "Asking your husband to be your sole guide through labour is like asking him to lead the way on a climb of Mount Everest.
 He may be smart and trustworthy, you may love him, but in the Himalayas you'd both be a lot better off with a Sherpa!"
 (Pam England on hiring a doula).